 Hot springs, rivers, quiet fishing towns, and a glacier accessible by foot await you in west Iceland.
 Reykjavík’s urban sprawl gives way to sheep grazing at the edge of huge craters, with Snæfellsjökull looming in the distance.
 Below are 8 highlights to consider on your trip out west.

-2. Barnafoss (children’s falls) is a stunning waterfall named for children that disappeared from a nearby farm and drowned in the river.
-Lore has it that the mother of the disappeared children put a curse on the falls that people should not cross the river.
+Its name being "Children’s Falls" in Icelandic, Barnafoss is a stunning waterfall named for children that disappeared from a nearby farm and drowned in the river.
+Lore has it that the mother of the lost children put a curse on the falls that people should not cross the river.

 There's so much to explore in the west and this is just a taste.
-Check out some of our self-drive tours that cover this scenic and culturally rich region.
+Check out some of our self-drive tour packages that cover this scenic and culturally rich region.